 Do we generally hear such joyously impressive reports regarding the miraculous from the missionaries we send to the mission field?
 No. Casting out demons and healing the sick miraculously are not common, everyday occurrences among evangelical missionaries.
 Why not?

-During these Last Days when the Great Commission must be fulfilled, evangelicals must face the disparity between what the disciples did in the gospels (not to mention Acts) and what we actually do on the mission field today.
+During these Last Days when the Great Commission must be fulfilled, evangelicals must face the disparity between what the disciples did in the gospels and Acts and what we actually do on the mission field today during “the Church Age”.

 Sadly, missionaries today are not taught to follow closely how Jesus healed the sick and cast out demons as compelling and irrefutable evidence to the lost that he is the Messiah and the only way to the One True God.
 Instead we are taught traditions handed down to us by our leaders who in turn received it from those who came before them.